torchnyu/blog/_posts/2020-07-08-humanities-and-cs.md

 foundational academic experience of general education in the liberal arts for undergraduates".

 I don't disagree with this sentiment.
-I'll expand shortly on why these foundation is necessary.
+I'll expand shortly on why this foundation is necessary.
 But before that, I'd like to emphasize:

 > Studying the humanities is **NOT** equivalent to taking core classes